oracledsc/UnNatty-Detector/README.md

 ## Usage

-1. Run the executable
+1. Install it from the [RELEASE PAGE](https://github.com/oracledsc/UnNatty-Detector/releases/tag/release)
-2. Allow scanning of running Discord process
+2. Run the executable
 3. Review `logs.txt` for detailed findings

 ### Caution